Roborock products have evolved through the years, and the S7 MaxV Ultra is its culmination.

 Like the Roborock S7+, the S7 MaxV utilizes a ramp-style dock where the robot sits after docking.

-I like this design over a vertical dock because it offers better stability, and it’s compatible on any surface since there are no alignment issues.
+I like this design over a vertical dock because it offers better stability.

 The port is at the same location (connecting to the brush roll) with the pad cleaning mechanism in front.